About

 After interns are selected, how do the internship search and placement work?

-Can you tell me more about what the program timeline looks like, once I’ve been accepted?
+Can you tell me more about what the program timeline looks like after I’ve been accepted?